4t0m15/stimstation/README.md

-# StimStation – Ray Pattern
+# Read ME, not ANYONE else

 **StimStation** is a **_VERY_ cool** visualizer written in Rust inspired by the visuals in short form "sludge" content